Grant Enfinger: NASCAR

 In 2010, Enfinger made his first career start in the NASCAR Camping World Truck Series, finishing 22nd.
 Enfinger attempted to compete in the NASCAR Camping World Truck Series season-opening event at Daytona International Speedway, but failed to qualify for the event.
 In October, he ran in the truck races at Talladega Superspeedway and Martinsville Speedway.

 In October 2011, it was announced that Enfinger would be moving up to the top level of American stock car racing competition, the Sprint Cup Series, with Sinica Motorsports, a start-up team founded by Argentine businessman George Sinica.
-The team intended to run a limited schedule of 10 to 15 races in the Cup series during the 2012 season.
+The team intended to run a limited schedule of ten to fifteen races in the Cup series during the 2012 season.
 Enfinger attempted his first race for the team at the 2011 Sprint Cup Series finale at Homestead-Miami Speedway, where he failed to qualify for the event.

 In December 2011, Enfinger was released from his contract by Sinica Motorsports.
 Neither he nor the Sinica-owned team attempted any Sprint Cup starts in 2012.
 Instead, Enfinger ran in the Camping World Truck Series in 2012 for Bragg Racing Group at Daytona International Speedway, and also competed at Rockingham Speedway in the No. 60 for Turn One Racing.
 He returned to the series in August at Bristol with Allgaier Motorsports.
 He raced at Las Vegas for Brad Keselowski Racing in the No. 29.

 Enfinger returned to the Truck Series in 2016, driving the No. 33 Chevrolet Silverado full-time for GMS Racing.
 He began the year off with a bang winning his first career pole for the NextEra Energy Resources 250 at Daytona, the season opener, he would finish 20th though in the race after being caught up in the "big one" with six laps to go of the race.
-He finished in the top 5 in the next race, at Atlanta.
+He finished in the top-five in the next race, at Atlanta.
 But, he was still demoted to a part-time role with the No. 24, and replaced by Kaz Grala and Ben Kennedy in the No. 33.
-Enfinger ran 5 races later in the season for Gallagher's No. 24 team.
-For the running of the Fred's 250 at Talladega, Enfinger would start 2nd and would run great all race long, leading the most laps and getting his first career Truck win.
+Enfinger ran five races later in the season for Gallagher's No. 24 team.
+For the running of the Fred's 250 at Talladega, Enfinger would start second and would run great all race long, leading the most laps and getting his first career Truck win.
 This proved to be Enfinger's last race for Gallagher, although he ran the last race of the season at Homestead with RBR Enterprises.

 ThorSport Racing hired Enfinger to drive the No. 98 Toyota Tundra full-time in 2017.
-He finished 11th in the standings.
+He finished eleventh in the standings.